Have you ever had a Pension Transfer with HSBC?

-Many consumers were informed by HSBC to transfer their pension benefits from a work based pension to a private pension.
+Many customers were advised by HSBC to transfer their pension benefits from a work based pension to a private pension.
 In most cases these pensions would not provide any additional benefits, HSBC did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as HSBC promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of HSBC.

-Were you mis-told by HSBC about Transferring your pension?
+Were you mis-advised by HSBC about Transferring your pension?

-You may have been mis-sold your Pension Transfer by HSBC if any of the following statements are relevant to you:
+You may have been mis-sold your Pension Transfer by HSBC if any of the following reasons for complaint are relevant to you:

-- I was encouraged or mis-told by HSBC to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-advised by HSBC to transfer my workplace pension regardless of it not being in my best interest.

-- I was not told or given information by HSBC about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not advised or given information by HSBC about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not informed or informed by HSBC that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not informed or told by HSBC that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.